 Benefits Provided - Continued.
-Employees with at least 10 years may retire at or after age 50 and receive a reduced benefit (i.e., $\frac{1}{2}$ percent for each month under 55).
+Employees with at least 10 years may retire at or after age 50 and receive a reduced benefit (i.e., 1⁄2 percent for each month under 55).
 The monthly benefit of a Tier 2 police officer shall be increased annually at age 60 on the January 1st after the police officer retires, or the first anniversary of the pension starting date, whichever is later.
 Noncompounding increases occur annually, each January thereafter.
-The increase is the lesser of 3 percent or $\frac{1}{2}$ of the change in the Consumer Price Index for the proceeding calendar year.
+The increase is the lesser of 3 percent or 1⁄2 of the change in the Consumer Price Index for the proceeding calendar year.

 Contributions.
 Covered employees are required to contribute 9.91% of their base salary to the Police Pension Plan.
 If an employee leaves covered employment with less than 20 years of service, accumulated employee contributions may be refunded without accumulated interest.
 The Village is required to contribute the remaining amounts necessary to finance the plan and the administrative costs as actuarially determined by an enrolled actuary.
-Effective January 1, 2011, ILCS requires the Village to contribute a minimum amount annually calculated using the projected unit credit actuarial cost method that will result in the funding of 90% of the past service cost by the year 2040, however, due to GASB requirements the Village is funding using the entry age normal method at 100% of the past service cost by 2040.
-For the year-ended April 30, 2023, the Village's contribution was 49.56% of covered payroll.
+However, effective January 1, 2011, ILCS requires the Village to contribute a minimum amount annually calculated using the projected unit credit actuarial cost method that will result in the funding of 90% of the past service cost by the year 2040.
+For the year-ended April 30, 2024, the Village's contribution was 58.25% of covered payroll.